-Volumes could be written on the rewards of self-directed play and also on the negative effects of television, and I will address those subjects in future posts.
+Volumes could be written on the rewards of self-directed play and also on the unproductive effects of television, and I will address those subjects in future posts.
 But what parents must understand is that early exposure to media and other passive entertainment will immediately undermine a child’s innate ability to create play on his own and will perpetuate the very problem the parent is attempting to solve: a child who cannot occupy himself.
 Children are creatures of habit, and they quickly become used to a life of passivity when we expose them to media.
-TV and videos are harmful to a baby, period.
+TV and videos are detrimental to infant development, period.
 There are no benefits.

 TV and videos are a passive experience for an infant.
 They do not ‘learn’ from them because they do not understand them.
 The only way an infant does gain knowledge is by exploring the world around him with all his senses, in his own way and in his own time.
 This is active learning, and it is as simple as having the freedom to look around a room or examine his fingers and toes.
 Compare this to being strapped in a booster seat, mesmerized by meaningless words and images cascading from TV set.
 Surely, no sane or educated person could claim this as ‘educational’.